Download & Other Tools

 For more policy ideas and research on this topic, see kidsdata.org's Research & Links section, or visit the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services Maternal and Child Health Bureau.
 Also see policy implications on kidsdata.org for Low Birthweight and Preterm Births and Prenatal Care.

-- Continuing to address the underlying causes of infant mortality by focusing on social determinants of health, for example, investing in under-resourced communities and efforts to ameliorate the effects of poverty on families during childbearing years (2)
+- Addressing underlying causes of infant mortality by focusing on social determinants of health; e.g., investing in under-resourced communities and efforts to ameliorate the effects of poverty on families during childbearing years (2)

 Sources for this narrative: